Star Tours, En Français

 It’s a very early Thursday morning when we leave our home in Belgium and embark on a road trip to the happiest place in Europe; Disneyland Paris.
 Today’s not just any visit for me, but a mission to document Star Tours in its original French form.
 The original attraction to visit the universe was opened in 1987, the same year as the first contract was signed between the leaders of the Walt Disney Company and the French government.
 The plan was to create a local resort in Europe, just as they did on the other side of the world in 1983, with the opening of Tokyo Disneyland.
 It took just 5 years to create a complete park, and on April 12, 1992, Euro Disney Resort and its theme park, Euro Disneyland, officially opened.
 Including a very special version of Star Tours, as half of the attraction is in French.

 While I have visited the park several times before, it has been 7 years ago since the last time I tried to visit those ‘lovable’ Ewoks in their charming tribal villages.
 Until now!
 380 kilometers and four hours later I drive through the gates of the parking lot.
-The music greets me, and before I know it, I’m before the big gates, and I enter the park.
-It’s a sunny and warm morning in August when I walk down Main Street, U.S.A., and I’m obviously not alone here!
+The music greets me, and before I know it, I’m standing in front of the big gates.
+I enter the park and discover a sunny and warm morning in August when I walk down Main Street, U.S.A..
+Obviously I’m not alone here!
 I take a shortcut through the Discovery Arcade, turn right at the Central Plaza (in front of Sleeping Beauty Castle), and enter Discoveryland.
 The art-deco lettering welcomes the guests entering this land of the future.
 I am looking for my hosts, and I soon spot the two Disney name tags for which I’m looking.
 Enjoying a small (and probably rare) moment in the sun are Marion, member of Corporate Communications, and Laurent, show writer at Disneyland Paris Imagineering.

 Although, like many of us, Laurent is too young to have actually worked on our favorite Disneyland attraction, he is still able to give me a very thorough tour of Discoveryland.
 When we enter the land, he explains: “The first thing you’ll notice is that Paris is the only Disney Park in the world where the traditional Tomorrowland concept is not followed.
 Instead of the yesteryear view of the future, we look at our own great visionaries like Jules Verne, Leonardo da Vinci and HG Wells.
 So we felt that the name should reflect that.
 The next thing you’ll notice is there are a lot of attractions that have their own look and feel, instead of one unified futuristic look.
 If you take a look at Les Mystères du Nautilus (Captain Nemo’s Submarine) and Space Mountain you’ll see the Jules Verne look, while Star Tours has a more white plastic look, and Captain EO has a more eighties feel.”
 He then guides us to the side of the huge futurisic building hosting Buzz Lightyear Laser Blast, the Annual Passport Office and the Constellations store.
 On the side is a wide stone mural showing a mix of the various Discoveryland attractions.
 In the middle you can find our trusty, doing what it does best: traveling the stars!